|Applicant Category||Application Deadline||Academic Requirements||Supporting Documents||DAT and CASPer||Immunization and

 CASPer assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program, and will complement the other tools that we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.

 The CASPer test is comprised of 12 sections of video and written scenarios.
 Following each scenario, you will be required to answer a set of probing questions under a time contract.
 Each response is graded by a different rater, giving a very robust and reliable view of personal and professional characteristics important to our program.
-No studying is required for CASPer, although you may want to familiarize yourself with the test structure (www.takeCASPer.com) and ensure you have a quiet environment to take the test.
+No studying is required for CASPer, although you may want to familiarize yourself with the test structure and ensure you have a quiet environment to take the test.
 We strongly urge you to take advantage of the 12-section practice test, which will not only immerse you in the test environment but will also ensure you meet the technical requirements to access and complete the test.
-You can also watch this short video to learn more about this test and consult the CASPer Blog.
+You can also watch this short video to learn more about the test or consult the Acuity Insights Blog.